Which is the best Wi-Fi extender you can buy?

 The Devolo GigaGate is a niche proposition given its relatively high price, but sits in an interesting middle ground between full-fledged Mesh Wi-Fi systems and slower, cheaper Wi-Fi extenders.
 The GigaGate is effectively a very fast two-part Wi-Fi extender using a dedicated Wi-Fi channel to shuttle data back and forth between a base unit connected to your router, and a satellite that’s in a room that has poor coverage.
 The satellite then creates its own Wi-Fi network for your distant devices to connect to.

 It performed exceptionally well in our tests, managing long-distance speeds better than many high-end routers and all Wi-Fi extenders, so its performance isn’t in doubt.
-Your only question should ask, is if a PowerLine network will perform better if your home is wired up correctly, or if spending a bit extra on a mesh network is better value.
+The only questions you should ask are whether a PowerLine network will perform better if your home is wired up correctly, or if spending a bit extra on a mesh network is better value.
 For what it sets out to do, though, the GigaGate is excellent.

 - Good overall speed